 A self-proclaimed ‘ethical publicist’, Cristina brought her sustainable, good-vibe startup from New Zealand to Hong Kong, after feeling unsatisfied with the amount of unconscious consumerism happening in the conventional corporate field.
 Cristina, who has many vibes, is an integral part of Hong Kong’s wellness community, and a holistic coach, speaker and yoga teacher who ensures the wellness community stays active by promoting those central to it.
 Her expertise led to the creation of The Vibe Tribe, a company that helps propel brands and individuals with a focus on conducting purposeful businesses sustainably in Hong Kong and the world like MANA! and Conscious Cinema.

 David is the co-founder of Green Monday, a platform for advocating sustainable and mindful lifestyles, and to tackle questions surrounding climate change, animal welfare and more.
-David is a passionate activist and has seen the Green Monday movement take off in over 30 countries.
-Under the Green Monday umbrella, Davis has overseen the launch of Green Common—a plant-based lifestyle and produce store.
+David is a passionate activist and has seen the Green Monday movement take off in over 30 countries, including the launch of the brand’s plant-based dining and lifestyle offshoot, Green Common.
 He’s been recognised with awards such as “100 Most Creative People in China,” “Asia’s Top 100 Pioneers”, and “Top 10 Outstanding Young Persons Hong Kong” for his work in the sustainable food space.

 Hong Kong-based Parisian entrepreneur Fanny Moizant turned her love of luxe fashion into a sustainable business in 2009 when she co-founded Vestiaire Collective, a platform of pre-loved vintage and designer clothing and accessories.
 Allowing customers to clear out their wardrobes, and other savvy shoppers to purchase authenticated designer goods, the platform has made luxury shopping sprees more sustainable (and simple) than ever.